naturalis/nba-docs/api_services_summary.rst

    * - | **Description**
      - | This direct search service returns a DwCA zip file containing all available SPECIMEN occurrences of a Naturalis Collection.
 All DwCA zip files have a similar internal file structure and comply to multiple data standards.
    * - | **Examples**
-     - | Examples of DwCA file downloads can be found in the `specimen collection examples section`_
+     - | Examples of DwCA file downloads can be found in the specimen collection :ref:`specimen collection examples section` section
    * - | **Request**
        |
        |
        | More details in
-       | `specimen collection request section`_
+       | the :ref:`specimen collection request section` section
      - .. list-table::
           :widths: 40 150
           :header-rows: 0